krezefal/optimal-coverage/README.md

                         Stations power.
   -pmin POWER_MIN, --power_min POWER_MIN
                         Stations minimal power acceptable for users.
+  -i FILENAME, --image FILENAME
-  -i, --image           Show an image with optimal location of base stations in the area.
+                        Create an image with optimal location of base stations in the area and save it under the provided name (with specified extension)
   -h, --help            Show this help message and exit.
 ```